 Why Iron Python?

-1. Python is our language of choice for device42.
-You can substitute this language of your choice in these scripts as long as it can interact with REST APIs.
+1. Python is the Device42 language of choice – You can substitute a language *you prefer* in these scripts as long as it can interact with REST APIs.

-2. There is no install required, you can just drop the executables in a folder and as long as you have .NET 4 framework installed, you are good to go.
+2. There is no installation required.
+You can simply drop the executables in a folder, and as long as you have .NET 4 framework installed, you’re up and running.

 - Iron Python, available here: https://ironpython.codeplex.com/releases/view/62475